 In the future, biobased products will become even more competitive, and Beta Analytic is the best lab to ensure that your products are tested in compliance with all standards required by the USDA.

 Beta Analytic is not affiliated with ASTM or the USDA BioPreferred Program.
 The ISO 17025-accredited lab welcomes inquiries on ASTM D6866 biobased content testing.
-Results are reported in 5-7 business days.
-A faster service is also available.
-For price inquiries, please contact the lab.
+For price and turnaround time inquiries, please contact the lab.